 The products listed below may include an affiliate link which means that if you buy or sign up for anything after clicking a link I get a small commission for my recommendation.
 This costs you nothing and goes towards the fees of running this website.
 Help a sister out, eh?

 First off, there are a lot of places you can get GREAT deals on baby gear (among many other things).
-My go-tos are Facebook Marketplace (for used – but in great shape – gear.
-You can even set up notifications to be alerted when specific products are posted), Amazon (hello subscribe and save diapers!
+My go-tos are Facebook Marketplace (for used – but in great shape – gear), Amazon (hello subscribe and save diapers!
 Get a FREE Prime trial here.) and TJ Maxx/Marshalls/HomeGoods (hit or miss, but I have found great deals on toys and clothes).

 Now on to the products that have earned their keep!

 The American Academy of Pediatrics recommends that babies sleep on their backs on a firm mattress with only a fitted sheet in a crib or bassinet.
 The below is from personal experiences and what worked for us.
 Please do your own research and make your own decisions for your family.

 1.I liked the idea of a bassinet because it took up so little space, but in truth I think Zoë spent a total of two hours sleeping in it.
 I wasn’t too upset about this as I spent $8 on a used Summer Infant travel bassinet on Facebook Marketplace.
 She hated lying flat on her back in the beginning and by the time she was OK with it, she would roll around into the sides of it which made me nervous.
 Instead I wish we had just started with her Guava Lotus travel crib from the beginning.
 The mesh sides are great for airflow and the side zipper offers easy access.
 The crib also folds up easily if you want to take along when you travel.